 When you die, how will take care of your debts?
 If you have a large amount of debt and your spouse or other family members would be overburdened by trying to pay for them, you may feel a tinge of guilt considering that they might have to pay for those debts.
 However, you can breathe a sigh of relief knowing that no spouse or family members would be automatically made responsible for your debts once you pass on.

-In genergood to know how your debt is processed at deathal, the debts you have are paid for out of your estate.
+In general, the debts you have are paid for out of your estate.
 So, any bank account, property holdings and other assets you own would be used to pay for the debts.
 The most impending debts would be paid first- those that are late or almost due.
 The money from your accounts would be funneled directly into debts to pay them off.
 If more debts remain afterwards, then your property would be sold off to pay for them.
 This may occur at an auction where buildings, land and personal possessions would be sold until all debts are covered.

 Your spouse or family members may have some say in what is sold off and how much is sold off.
 They may have personal connections to some of your property or they may need that property for their own well-being.
 In those cases, they may opt to pay for some of your debt in order to keep your possessions.